elizabethtl/elizabethtl.github.io/_posts/2024-03-07-untrustide.md

 ## Analysis of the VS Code Extension Ecosystem

 To identify potential vulnerabilities in the ecosystem, we first came up with a threat model specific to VS Code extensions.
-We only consider vulnerable extensions and don't consider malicious extensions.

 We assume the following:
 - Extension users are benign, but they could download untrusted (potentially malicious) data
 - Extension developers are benign
 - The goal of an external attacker is code execution on the VS Code user's workstation

+*\*Note, we only consider vulnerable extensions and don't consider malicious extensions.*

 <figure>
   <img src='../assets/images/vscode-threat-model.png' style="width:80%; max-width:700px; display:block; margin-left:auto; margin-right:auto;">